borelli28/Spring-Budget-App/README.md

 # Spring-Budget-App

 ### General Info
 This is an personal finances app for budgeting, it's live at: https://mypersonalfinancesapp.page/.
-The web app is still a work in progress since I want to use Plaid API to request the fiancial information instead of the user doing it manually.
+The web app is still a work in progress since I want to use Plaid API to request the financial information instead of the user doing it manually.

 ### Technologies
 - HTML & CSS